inaimathi/langnostic/drafts/code-retreat-and-congregate.md

 The thing is, i really fucking miss it.

 That was the one bastion of higher-level, practical development practice in Toronto[^that-i-know-of-etc].
-There's the [JS Hack Night](https://bentomiso.com/events/js-hack-night-2016-jan), which has been steadily moving into theory, The [CS Cabal](http://compscicabal.github.io/) for those of you deply curious about the finer points of language construction and type systems, the [Clojure](http://www.meetup.com/Clojure-Toronto/) and [CL](http://lispwiki.inaimathi.ca/) user groups which are more social than practical _or_ theory, and a few groups devoted to machine intelligence in general, but not to building any specific artifact.
+There's the [JS Hack Night](https://bentomiso.com/events/js-hack-night-2016-jan), which has been steadily moving into theory, The [CS Cabal](http://compscicabal.github.io/) for those of you deeply curious about the finer points of language construction and type systems, the [Clojure](http://www.meetup.com/Clojure-Toronto/) and [CL](http://lispwiki.inaimathi.ca/) user groups which are more social than practical _or_ theory, and a few groups devoted to machine intelligence in general, but not to building any concrete artifact.

 [^that-i-know-of-etc]: That I know of, that isn't married to a particular development methodology or programming language.

 And that's about it.

-The giant, gaping hole in the lineup is a meetup where we practice and refine our techniques for taking projects from zero to a running system.
+The giant, gaping hole in the lineup is a gathering where we practice and refine our techniques for taking projects from zero to a running system.
 And that's what the Monthly Code Retreat was kind of evolving into before it got put on hiatus.
 I firmly believe that we need this.
 Or leastwise that _I_ need this in my life somewhere.
 Because without a practical application to keep things grounded, computer scientists have a tendency to disappear either into their own pet projects written in bizarre languages or into some proprietary system, in any case never to be heard from again.
 It's a shame to tread new ground in a sub-optimal way, and then not even share the fallout.
-So the new Code Retreat mandate should, I think, be to help developers of all levels push their skills forward, and encourage the sharing of technique and experience.
+So the new Code Retreat mandate should, I think, be to help developers of all levels push their skills forward and encourage the sharing of technique and experience.

 Of course, it would be massively asinine to expect someone else to put together a community based on my mandate for my convenience.
 So I guess I'm organizing a group now.